 While you might not have been bothered about safety features when you were young, free, and single, this might now be your priority when choosing a new family set of wheels.
 You want to know that, should a collision occur, your little ones are as safe as possible in the back seat when ferrying them to dance class at the weekend.
 Safety features such as advanced braking systems, blind spot sensors, and side-impact bars should be the bare minimum you look for.
 The Euro NCAP safety ratings provide the gold standard of reviews so check these out before parting with your cash.

 Should you be involved in a car accident, make sure that you always have the number of a personal injury attorney with you.
 They can guide you through the process of making a claim and recovering financially and health-wise.
 With a safe car, you should be able to walk away from a collision.
+If you and your spouse divorce, you can always hire a family law attorney such as Langer & Langer, to see who gets said family car.

 When you are watching the pennies, you don’t want to be forking out a small fortune on a new car.
 Venturing to car showrooms can be good to give you an idea of what is on the market, but don’t be tempted to purchase a brand new car that has never been driven before.
 The moment you drive it away from the forecourt it will depreciate in value.
 Instead, go for a well looked after second-hand car.
 The used car market is buoyant at the moment, so you should be able to find just what you are looking for.